|

 ananassa Duchesne) in the first and second growing years.

-impact on total yield, marketable yield and average marketable
+little impact on total yield, marketable yield and

-not effective in increasing earliness in plants in the first
+increasing earliness in plants in the first growing

-impact on productivity, however, no matter the production period.
+little impact on productivity, however, no matter the

 |